50t0r25/achievement-watchdog/README.md

 ## Usage Notes

-1. **Disable Do Not Disturb (Focus Assit on Windows 10):** Ensure that Windows notifications are not blocked while gaming.
+1. **Disable Do Not Disturb (Focus Assist on Windows 10):** Ensure that Windows notifications are not blocked while gaming.
 Go to:
    - **Settings > System > Notifications**
    - Disable "Turn on do not disturb automatically when playing a game."
    - Notifications will not appear if this setting is enabled.